When you're excited and terrified at the same time, I call it the ‘happily-terrified feeling'.

 The blogs that actually make money always have short and long term goals.
 The most successful bloggers don't just write blog posts, hit publish and hope for the best, instead they where each step they take fits into the overall strategy of their blog.

-When you sit down to write a blog post you want to make sure your taking an action step that will get you closer to your online business goal: make every blog post count.
+Each you put time aside to write a blog post you need to be surethat you're taking an action step that will get you closer to your online business goal: make every single blog post count.

 The problem with having no clear blogging action plan is that the temptation to get blown around by every revolutionary new system or tactic that comes out on a daily basis.